 In the world of online marketing we need to focus on a whole range of areas to get those better rankings, visitors and leads we need.
 That means sometimes elements that are quick and easy to change. and which can have a significant impact, can be neglected amongst all those other things to do.
+Click through rate (CTR) is one of those often neglected factors.
 After all there are only so many hours in the day…

 But I’ve recently been working on improving the click-through rate (CTR) of various websites and have seen some truly remarkable uplift in website traffic.
 You’ve probably seen CTR on your monthly internet marketing reports but have you focused on improving it?

 Sure we might put a lot of effort into the title and description of a new site or when the site is revamped but what about on a regular basis trying to tweak the text that is displayed in the search listings?

 The Google search landscape has changed significantly over the past couple of years and continues to change – are you keeping pace?
 What are your competitors up to?

 Not nearly enough companies make the effort to regularly review and test variations of the title and description as displayed in the search listings.
 Yet typical CTR’s can be low in some industries and there is always room for improvements.